 The Undergraduate Fellowship program encourages the submission of applications from members of groups traditionally underrepresented in the sciences.

 Students supported as Maryland-HHMI Undergraduate Research Fellows are not permitted to receive stipends from other sources while they are being paid as Maryland-HHMI fellows.
-It is permissible to hold a second fellowship (e.g. NIH training grant) or be paid as a research assistant in the mentor's lab provided that these are sequential rather than concurrent.
+It is permissible to hold a second fellowship (e.g. Senior Summer Scholars or NIH training grant) or be paid as a research assistant in the mentor's lab provided that these are sequential rather than concurrent.
 Students receiving academic scholarships that provide funds solely for educational expenses (e.g. Banneker/Key or Presidential scholarships) are eligible to receive Maryland-HHMI Fellowships.
-If you are uncertain as to whether you qualify for HHMI support, please contact Dr. Kaci Thompson, the Program Director.
+If you are uncertain as to whether you qualify for HHMI support, please contact Dr. Kaci Thompson, Program Director.

 - February 15